 - HTTP 429 indicates the calling application sent too many requests in a time window and exceeded a predetermined limit.

 - HTTP 503 indicates the service isn't ready to handle the request.
-The common cause is that the service is experiencing temporary load spikes then expected.
+The common cause is that the service is experiencing more temporary load spikes than expected.

 In both cases, a